Who are your favorite companies, and what makes you brand loyal? People typically answer this question based on how well a business

 Voice of the Customer, commonly referred to as VOC, can be YOUR company game-changer WHEN DONE RIGHT!
 I speak a lot on podcasts about VOC and the art and science of getting feedback from customers to inform business decisions, and employees (VOE) too.
 This is the theme

-My passionate customer success friend and video producer, Cary Munk, asked to interview me for a special project he’s working on.
-Of course, when there’s an opportunity to talk about customer experience, employee engagement, and building a best-in-class company culture, I’m all in.
+My passionate customer success friend, Cary Munk, asked to interview me for a special project he’s working on.
+Of course, when there’s an opportunity to talk about customer experience, employee engagement, and building a best-in-class company culture, I’m all in to inspire others.

 You’ve probably seen signs in restaurants, hotels, and other locations requesting customers their experiences.
 It is